Ockenden International Prizes 2022 for Innovative Refugee/Displaced People Projects (£100,000 in Prizes)

-Applications are open for the Ockenden International Prizes 2021.
-Ockenden International has launched its ninth annual quest to find and reward the most effective self-reliance projects for refugees and/or displaced people.
+Applications are open for the Ockenden International Prizes 2022.
+Ockenden International, renowned for its work for and with refugees for more than 70 years, has launched its 10th annual competition to find and reward the most effective self-reliance projects for refugees and/or displaced people.

-- The GBP100,000 prize money is to be shared equally by four winners who will each receive GBP25,000 to extend their projects and programmes.
+- The £100,000 prize money will be shared equally by four winners – to be announced by the end of March 2022 – who will each receive £25,000 to extend their projects and programs.

 - Organisations may submit one entry only in each prize year.
 Unsuccessful organisations are welcome to reapply in future years.